woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

-# Execute transactions for Vesting Contract example
+# Execute transactions for Plutus script example

-In [5.
-Run transaction directions](5-RUN_TRANSACTION.md), we used the `cardano-cli` to generate keys and a wallet address for User2.
-We also transferred some ADA from User1 to User2.

-In this readme, we will use the `cardano-cli` to run transactions that involve a Plutus validator script.
+In this guide, we run transactions to demonstrate a vesting contract.
-This validator contains the business logic to decide if a spending transaction may grab the locked ADA from the script.
+The Plutus validator contains the business logic to decide if a spending transaction may grab some ADA that is locked at the script.
-In particular, it ensures that only the intended beneficiary and after a specific deadline has been reached may grab the ADA locked at the script address.
+In particular, it ensures that only the intended beneficiary may grab the ADA and only after a specific deadline has been reached.
-The beneficiary public key hash and the deadline, i.e. UNIX epoch time, are encoded as JSON in a Datum input file.
+The beneficiary public key hash and the deadline parameters are encoded as JSON in a Datum input file.

 The code for this example comes from the [Plutus Pioneer Program github repo-Week 3](https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code/week03/src/Week03).
-The `DeployVesting.hs` code has been adapted from a similarly named file in the Plutus-pioneer-program repo to allow parameter inputs to be passed in to the function for the datum json output.
+The `DeployVesting.hs` code has been adapted from the Plutus-pioneer-program repo to allow parameter inputs to be passed in to the function for the datum json output.

 Be sure to watch the [video from Lars Bruenjes](https://www.youtube.com/watch?v=ABtffZPoUqU&list=PLNEK_Ejlx3x2zxcfoVGARFExzOHwXFCCL&index=7) that walks through the process of executing transactions with a plutus validator script.
 This video provides important background information about how transactions are constructed.
-This information is not covered here.
+That kind of background information is not covered by this guide.

-**Note**: The instructions below do not mirror the instructions from the video, but have been adapted slightly to fit this project.
+The instructions below do not mirror the instructions from the video, but have been adapted slightly to fit this project.

 ## Obtain beneficiary and deadline values
 In order to generate the JSON datum file, we will need to pass arguments for the beneficiary public key hash and the deadline timestamp.
-We gather these argument values in this section.
+This section shows how to get these argument values, so we can store them in a notes document to be used in a later step.

 ### Obtain the public key hash of User2 wallet verification key, which will be the beneficiary of the gift from user1
 **Note**: These directions assume the following:
 1. You are running a private cardano testnet, and it is fully initialized to the latest era and major protocol.
+If not, follow the directions in [3.
+Run network scripts](3-RUN_NETWORK_SCRIPTS.md).
 2. You have created the address keys for user2 already by following the directions in [5.
 Run transaction directions](5-RUN_TRANSACTION.md).

-Inside of a new terminal
+Start a new terminal session and run the following
 ```shell
 cd $HOME/src/cardano-private-testnet-setup